run-llama/llama-hub/README.md

 ### Step 3: Add your loader to the package

-Finally, add your loader to the `__init__.py` file in this directory so that it may be imported and used by others.
+Finally, add your loader to the `loader_hub/__init__.py` file in so that it may be imported and used by others.
 As is exemplified by the current file, import your loader directly from the `base.py` file that it's in.
 You may add your name as a comment on the same row to denote that you are the author.